thedataquarry/rustinpieces/pieces/regex_json/README.md

 ## Takeaways

-In this eample the [anyhow](https://github.com/dtolnay/anyhow) crate is used.
-This crate simplifes error handling with the use of `anyhow::Result`, allowing the `?` operator to be used on all error types.
+In this example the [anyhow](https://github.com/dtolnay/anyhow) crate is used.
+This crate simplifies error handling with the use of `anyhow::Result`, allowing the `?` operator to be used on all error types.
 Additionally the return signature is simplified because the error is implied.
 This means instead of returning `Result<T, Box<dyn std::error::Error>>`, you can return `Result<T>`.

 In this example, the `bail!` macro is also used.
-This is a convience macro that lets you exit the function early returning with an error containing the specified message.
+This is a convenience macro that lets you exit the function early returning an error containing the specified message.
 This is similar to using `raise` in Python.